TawfikYasser/google-resume-template/README.md

 * Basic Resume Tips
 * General Requirements for Student Resume
 * Advices & Tips for Each Section
-* Ready Template to Update and Convert to PDF
+* Ready Template to Update on it.
 * !
 Additional updates will added soon.

 ---